 EPS Futures Foundation Year is an exciting and unique course with very specific entry requirements.
-I strongly suggest you get in touch with me before applying to ensure your qualifications and personal situation are suited to this course.
-You can send me a message by clicking the button below or use the email address found at the bottom of this page.
-I look forward to speaking to you.
+We strongly suggest you get in touch with the student recruitment team before applying to ensure your qualifications and personal situation are suited to this course.
+You can send us a message by via the email address - email@example.com

 To be eligible for consideration for this course you must meet the following criteria: